Healthy boundaries are important for our wellbeing and relationships, it teaches others how we expect to be treated.

 10. You’re not really sure what your boundaries even are

-I often find that the people who find it difficult to accept your boundaries, are usually the very people that you need to set boundaries with!
+Often, the people who find it difficult to accept your boundaries, are usually the very people that you need to set boundaries with!

-If you are new to boundaries or you don’t know where to start, you can begin by becoming more assertive in smaller situations where the stakes are not high within your safer relationships.
+If you are new to boundaries or you don’t know where to start, you can begin by becoming more assertive in smaller situations where the stakes are not high within safer relationships.

 Need further support?